Umplify/umplify/_pages/infrastructure-provisioning.md

 permalink: /cloud-solutions/infrastructure-provisioning/

 feature_row_left:
-  - image_path: /assets/images/splash/404.svg
+  - image_path: /assets/images/splash/iaac.svg
+    title: Infrastructure Provisioning
+    excerpt: Startups, Independent Software Vendors, and large enterprises are employing cloud infrastructure to make their products available 24/7, fault-tolerant, secure, and scalable as their businesses grow.
+This technological demand dictates modernizing applications' architecture to adapt models like Platform-as-a-Service (Paas), Software-as-a-Service (SaaS), or Infrastructure-as-a-Service (IaaS).
+With the evolving cloud technologies, our team has enough expertise to seamlessly steer your business through all possible challenges.
+We have tailored this solution to help companies considering provisioning their Azure Cloud application's infrastructure by code.
 ---

 {% include feature_row id="feature_row_left" type="left" %}

-# Infrastructure Provisioning

-We have tailored this solution to help companies considering provisioning their Azure Cloud application's infrastructure by code.
-This solution or process comprises the following phases:

 ## Assessment